|

 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

-Few people are more qualified to answer these questions than Janet B. Gerhard.
-In her role as Director of Public and Community Relations, Gerhard is a resource to unions on the workplace issues that uniquely affect their members’ mental health and wellbeing.
-Whether it’s a hostile work environment, sexual harassment, or unsafe conditions, she helps union members access the job-protected mental health treatments and supports that they need to navigate these challenges.
-In a recent interview, Gerhard shared some insights into how union membership can help make regular therapy more possible, as well as the mental health benefits of being a union member.
+FFew people are more qualified to answer these questions than Janet B. Gerhard.
+In her role as Director of Public and Community Relations, Gerhard is a resource to unions on workplace issues that affect their members’ mental health and well-being.
+Whether it’s a hostile work environment, sexual harassment, or unsafe conditions, she helps union members access the job-protected mental health treatments and support that they need to navigate these challenges.

 Everyone has the misconception that the insurance is billed for treatment and therapy is provided by the union.
 The reality is that the union bargains for insurance.
 The employer provides for insurance.
 The union makes sure that it’s viable and meets the needs of its members.